Combined Pill: The FPA Guide

 Phasic 21-day pills

-You then stop taking pills for 7 days (or take 7 inactive pills if you’re taking an EveryDay Phasic pill).
+You then have a 7-day break with no pills.
 You’ll usually have a withdrawal bleed.
 Start your next pack on the eighth day even if you’re still bleeding.

 Yes.
 You’re protected if: